Critically endangered: Possibly extinct

 As the IUCN Red List does not consider a species extinct until extensive targeted surveys have been conducted, species that are possibly extinct are still listed as critically endangered.
-IUCN maintains a list of "possibly extinct" and "possibly extinct in the wild" species, modelled on categories used by BirdLife International to categorize these taxa.
+IUCN maintains lists of critically endangered species that are "possibly extinct" and "possibly extinct in the wild", modelled on categories used by BirdLife International, the Red List Authority for birds for the IUCN Red List.
+"Possibly extinct" and "Possibly extinct in the wild" are considered tags for critically endangered species, and are not their own Red List categories.

 Criteria

 To be defined as critically endangered in the Red List, a species must meet any of the following criteria (A–E):

 A) Reduction in population size based on any of the following: